Master of Business Administration (MBA)

 The Master of Business Administration (MBA) program plays an important role in implementing Concordia’s mission of preparing leaders for the transformation of society – an increasingly globalized society in need of ethical and effective leaders for business and management.
 Accordingly, Concordia MBA students are encouraged to appreciate diversity and develop a multicultural management perspective.
 They are challenged to find and follow their passion, to forge meaningful connections and apply their talents to benefit their organizations, their communities and the natural environment.

-Concordia University’s MBA is a 38 semester-hour graduate degree that offers business and management experiences in the areas of Health Care Administration, General Business, Leadership and Management, Project Management, and Finance.
+Concordia University’s MBA is a 38 semester-hour graduate degree that offers business and management experiences in the areas of Health Care Administration, General Business, Leadership and Management, Project Management, Professional Practice, and Finance.
 Research projects, internships, and thesis options are available.
 Pursuing this degree will give students the opportunity to strengthen existing skills, broaden knowledge of management techniques, think creatively and globally, and test values and ethics.
 The entire program can be completed in 18-24 months.
 The MBA Core classes are offered in two different formats: one night per week or online.